zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_android.md

      }
      ```

-   - Add the following line in the `dependencies` node, specifying the name of the **aar** folder to be imported.
+   - Add the following line in the `dependencies` node, specifying the name of the **aar** file to be imported.

      ```java
-     implementation(name:'RtcChannelPublishHelper-release',ext:'aar')
+     implementation(name:'RtcChannelPublishHelper',ext:'aar')
      ```

 ## Implementation